NitinReddy-A/SchemaMapper_DataQualityFixer/README.md

    - The app suggests a mapping from source headers to canonical schema using multiple strategies:
      - Exact canonical key match
      - Regex match from `header_regex` in the schema truth
-     - Case-insensitive synonym match (schema + learned/promoted)
+     - Case-insensitive synonym match (from the single truth JSON)
-     - Fuzzy matching on synonyms (Levenshtein similarity)
-     - Optional LLM fallback (maps unknown headers to best canonical)
+     - LLM fallback (only when no JSON match is found)
    - Review per-column suggestions and override via a selectbox, including "— Ignore —".
    - If LLM header proposals are generated for headers that do not fit the existing schema, you can accept them to extend `docs/schema_truth_source.json`.